-10 Best Sales and Operations Planning (S&OP) Software in 2021
+10 Best Sales and Operations Planning (S&OP) Software for 2023

 “If you are using Excel spreadsheets for Demand & Supply planning, move quickly to this software that will certainly make your planning much more efficient, capitalize benefits very fast, and make your life much easier.”

 Sales and operations planning (S&OP) is a management process for effective synchronization of a manufacturer’s supply, demand, and general business strategy by having the sales department collaborate with operations aiming to create a single corporate plan.
 The main goal is to match daily operations with corporate strategy.

 Benefits of the Streamline’s sales and operations planning (S&OP) solution:

 Streamline software is efficient and effective.
 Therefore you can concentrate on long terms goals and business development.

 2. Seamless integration of company data sources

 Bidirectional connectivity allows you to pull in data from your sales system into Streamline, as well as automatically export the forecasted order information back to your ERP system.